Climate Action

 Under the Healthy Environment dimension of the OR 2030 Goals, OR is committed to reducing conventional fuel used intensity by one-third by 2030, compared to the 2022 baseline.
 This will be achieved through enhancing energy efficiency and increasing the proportion of renewable energy used in OR’s operations.
 To support this objective, OR has established the Energy Task Force, a dedicated team responsible for promoting, supporting, driving initiatives, and sharing expertise to ensure the successful implementation of OR’s energy roadmap and the achievement of its set targets.

 OR has conducted energy audits by external experts to identify opportunities for improving energy performance and has implemented energy-saving projects at OR establishments to assess and track progress in reducing energy consumption continuously since 2022.
 In 2024, the energy audit was expanded to include the LPG Cylinder Refurbishing Plant in Songkhla.
 The operational plans, progress, future plans, and budgets for these projects will be evaluated and reported to the Energy Task Force every quarter.
-In 2024, the Phra Khanong office building reduced energy consumption by 550 GJ (equivalent to 630,000 THB), and the lifestyle business centers (OASYS) reduced energy consumption by 5,900 GJ (equivalent to 6,850,000 THB).
-Together, these areas reduced OR’s total energy consumption by 2%.
 Examples of actions to reduce the amount of energy use and improve energy efficiency include enhancing the Building Automation System (BAS) at the Phra Khanong office.
-Additionally, improvements have been made to the chiller system at factories within OASYS lifestyle business centers to enhance cooling efficiency and align with production needs.
+Additionally, improvements have been made to the chiller system at factories within the Lifestyle Business Centers (OASYS) to enhance cooling efficiency and align with production needs.

 In order to promote the use of clean or green energy, OR currently uses renewable energy from solar panel and purchased Renewable Energy Certificate (REC) in establishments with details as follows:

-In 2024, OR installs solar rooftop in OR’s establishments, marking a significant stride in our journey towards using clean or green energy.
-This initiative added a cumulative installed capacity of 17.50 MWp with an investment cost in innovation or R&D to decrease energy consumption of 502 million baht, not only showcasing our commitment to sustainable practices but also resulting in a reduced proportion of energy use of 15.34 GJ per 1 million baht of EBITDA.
+In 2025, OR installed solar rooftop in OR’s establishments, marking a significant stride in our journey towards using clean or green energy.
+This initiative added a cumulative installed capacity of 19.638 MWp.

 Furthermore, we not only promoted the development of energy management through the projects and cooperation but also enhanced and provided the energy efficiency awareness training to employees for consumption reduction via the following details: